 The Financial Assistance Office at Cornell does receive outside scholarship notifications from various organizations.
 The Financial Assistance Office does not in any way endorse, or promote any of the organizations represented on this site.
 We encourage you to fully research all scholarship opportunities and the specific requirements for each scholarship before you apply.

 Cornell receives a variety of scholarship opportunities from a variety of different sources.
-Please feel free to review the outside scholarship opportunities that we have received online.
+Please feel free to review the list of currently available outside scholarship opportunities that we have received online.

 United Methodist students attending Cornell may qualify for scholarship opportunities through the National Methodist Foundation or through the State organization.
 Please review the scholarship opportunities available for United Methodist students.